The role of praise in working with young people

 “That’s brilliant.”
 “I’ve never seen anyone do that well.”

 Even if they believe you are sincere, this kind of inflated, over-the-top praise can lead to trouble.
 It sets a crazy-high standard.
 How can a young person hope to maintain it?
-It might just be saying ‘thank you’ for the task and adding their name is enough.
+It might be that just saying ‘thank you’ for the task and adding their name is enough.

 References